britram/quic-base-drafts/draft-ietf-quic-recovery.md

 of frames contained in a packet affect recovery and congestion control logic:

-* All packets are acknowledged, though packets that contain no ack-eliciting frames are only acknowledged along with ack-eliciting packets.
+* All packets are acknowledged, though packets that contain no ack-provoking frames are only acknowledged along with ack-provoking packets.

 * Long header packets that contain CRYPTO frames are critical to the